19 Incredible Starlink Statistics & Facts

 So, without further ado, let’s bring you some of the most interesting facts about Starlink.

-It took SpaceX and Starlink a mere 2 years to be able to reach the inaugural mark of 1 million subscribers.
+It took SpaceX and Starlink a mere 2 years to be able to reach the inaugural mark of 1 million customers.
 And just six months later, that number swelled to 1.5 million.

 Just for reference: Starlink’s biggest competitor in the United States, namely Hughes Network, ‘only’ boasts 1.3 million subscribers after substantially more years in operation.